MENU

 Head of the Department

-I believe that the Department of Textile Engineering will play a very remarkable role to upgrade the textile education which will be compatible with the era of globalization.
-Finally, I thank all the teachers, officials and staffs of the department for their hard work and dedication.
+I believe that the Department of Textile Engineering will play a very remarkable role in upgrading textile education which will be compatible with the fourth industrial revolution.
+In closing, I extend heartfelt gratitude to the department's faculty, officials, and staff for their unwavering dedication and I have confidence in their continued efforts to propel textile education to new heights.

 Mr. Emdadul Haque